ExultCorp/adapt-contrib-objectMatching/README.md

-#adapt-contrib-objectMatching
+# adapt-contrib-objectMatching

-Object Matching Component/Plug-in developed by CrediPoint Solutions for Adapt Framework v1.1.0.
+Object Matching Component/Plug-in developed by Exult Corporation for Adapt Framework.

 A basic Object Matching Component/Plug-in that try to match most close items.

-##Installation
+[Visit the **ObjectMatching** wiki](https://github.com/ExultCorp/adapt-contrib-objectMatching/wiki) for more information about its functionality and for explanations of key properties.

+## Installation

+* If **ObjectMatching** has been uninstalled from the Adapt framework, it may be reinstalled.
-First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:
+With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line:

-		adapt install adapt-contrib-objectMatching
+`adapt install adapt-contrib-objectMatching`

-##Usage
+    Alternatively, this component can also be installed by adding the following line of code to the *adapt.json* file:
+    `"adapt-contrib-objectMatching": "*"`
+    Then running the command:
+    `adapt install`
+    (This second method will reinstall all plug-ins listed in *adapt.json*.)

+* If **ObjectMatching** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).
+<div float align=right><a href="#top">Back to Top</a></div>

+## Usage

 Once installed, the component can be used to create a question with one or more clickable tab based answers.
 Once the reader selects all their answers, the question may be submitted.